pggPL/TransformerEngine/docs/features/low_precision_training/fp8_delayed_scaling/fp8_delayed_scaling.rst

    where ``FP8_MAX`` is the maximum representable value of the FP8 data format, and ``margin`` is a hyperparameter of the recipe - default is 0.
 Note that this does not need a tensor read.
 3. The quantization is performed using the computed scaling factor.
-   If some value exceeds fp8 range, it is clipped to FP8_MAX or -FP8_MAX. needs one tensor read.
+   If some value exceeds FP8 range, it is clipped to FP8_MAX or -FP8_MAX.
+   This step needs one tensor read.
 4. The ``amax_history`` tensor is updated with the new amax value.

 Note that only one tensor read is needed in the quantization process,